Preston-Haman/Bored-with-Web/README.md

 - Checkers

 ## Preview
 As it is difficult to browse a website in code form (via this repository), some demo videos of some of this website's features are below.
-These are excerpts from a presentation to my peers, recorded on a live version of the website that can be found at https://bored-with-web.azurewebsites.net/
+These are excerpts from a presentation to my peers, recorded on a live version of the website that could formerly be found at `https://bored-with-web.azurewebsites.net/`, but has since been taken down.
 ___
 Game Lobby